elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

   * `|` and `|`
   * `/` and `/`

-After closing the pair, any ascii letter can be given as a modifier.
+After closing the pair, zero or more ascii letters can be given as a modifier.
 Sigils are expressed as calls prefixed with `sigil_` where the first argument is the sigil contents as a string and the second argument is a list of integers as modifiers:

 ```elixir
 quote do